 You don’t have to outrun the bear.
 You only have to outrun the other campers.

-That’s the single most important idea in personal digital security, and it’s the one every “how to stay safe online” post seems to bury.
-The bar for “not worth attacking” isn’t perfection.
-It’s being measurably harder to phish, credential-stuff, or SIM-swap than 90% of the internet.
+That’s the most important idea in personal digital security, and the one every “how to stay safe online” post buries.
+The bar for “not worth attacking” isn’t perfection; it’s being measurably harder to fool, break into, or hijack than 90% of the internet.
 Most attacks are automated, and automation hunts the cheapest targets.

 Who this guide is for